 Al Guido was named President of the San Francisco 49ers on February 15, 2016.
 Guido oversees all key business initiatives for the team.
-Guido also concurrently serves as the CEO and co-managing partner of Elevate Sports Ventures, which – launched in 2018 – works to bring comprehensive business solutions to the sports and entertainment industry that identify new revenue opportunities and bring new, innovative ideas to market.
+Guido also concurrently serves as the Chairman and CEO of Elevate Sports Ventures, which – launched in 2018 – works to bring comprehensive business solutions to the sports and entertainment industry that identify new revenue opportunities and bring new, innovative ideas to market.

 Prior to being named President of the 49ers, Guido served as the team's chief operating officer from 2014-16.
 Levi's Stadium has proven itself as a 360-degree entertainment venue in its first four years under Guido's leadership.
 The venue has hosted Super Bowl 50, WrestleMania 31, Major League Soccer, multiple Pac-12 Championship Football games, International Soccer giants Manchester United and Barcelona, Taylor Swift, Kenny Chesney, Grateful Dead, and NHL Outdoor Classic.
 In 2017, the stadium played host to the largest soccer tournament on U.S. soil since the World Cup with the Copa America Centenario as well as hosted the prestigious 2019 College Football Playoff National Championship.